 The District’s Supplemental Nutrition Assistance Program (SNAP) (formerly known as Food Stamps) helps individuals and families buy the food they need for good health.
-Every month SNAP benefits are loaded onto an electronic card, called an Electronic Benefit Transfer (EBT) card, that is used like a debit card.
-EBT cards are accepted at most grocery stores, some farmers’ markets, convenience and big box stores.
+Every month SNAP benefits are loaded onto an electronic card, called an Electronic Benefits Transfer (EBT) card, that is used as a debit card.
+EBT cards are accepted at most grocery stores, some farmers’ markets, convenience, and big box stores.
 SNAP benefits cannot be used to buy prepared foods, vitamins, alcohol/tobacco, and non-food items (like soap or toothpaste).

 Participating in SNAP & Protecting Your Benefits

 To learn more about SNAP eligibility, including income requirements, allowable deductions, and resource requirements click here.

 This helpful guide shares how District residents participating in SNAP may protect their benefits from fraud.

 - View the "Secure Your SNAP Benefits: A Customer Integrity and Fraud Prevention Guide" here.

 Apply for SNAP Benefits

 Apply for SNAP benefits by completing an application here.

 For more information about Electronic Benefits Transfer (EBT) cards, click here.

 The District remains committed to ensuring that families with children who receive free and reduced-price meals continue to have access to healthy meals during school closures due to the coronavirus (COVID-19) public health emergency.
 P-EBT provides additional food assistance to families of children who receive meals under the National School Lunch Program (NSLP).
 To learn more about these benefits for food assistance, visit the P-EBT Information Page.